lpshanley/svelte-phonegap/README.md

 npm run dev
 ```

 **NOTE** The first time you run `npm run dev` will take MUCH longer than any subsequent runs.
 Phonegap-cli needs to create the `\platforms` and `\plugins` directories in your project.
 You will know that your project is ready once you start see a load of output from your console.
 Note that this can take 5-10 minutes depending on your PC and connection speed.
+On the first run you will see phonegap put out an error that says `The "path" argument must the of type string....` ignore this as this is because the project is still building the `platforms` and `plugins` just allow it time to build.

 Navigate to [localhost:3000](http://localhost:3000).
 You should see your app running.
 Edit a component file in `src`, save it, and watch your changes update automatically.